rsumner31/beets/docs/reference/config.rst

     paths:
         default: $albumartist/$album%aunique{}/$disc-$track $title

-When this option is off (the default), even "pregap" hidden tracks are numbered from one, not zero, so other track numbers may appear to be bumped up by one.
-When it is on, the pregap track for each disc can be numbered zero.

 .. _terminal_encoding:

 terminal_encoding
 ~~~~~~~~~~~~~~~~~

 The text encoding, as `known to Python`_, to use for messages printed to the
 standard output.
-It's also used to read messages from the standard input.
 By default, this is determined automatically from the locale
 environment variables.

 .. _known to python: http://docs.python.org/2/library/codecs.html#standard-encodings